-PROMOTION
+GRADE PROMOTION

 Students must pass all of their courses and demonstrate readiness to be admitted to the next grade level.
-The Academy does not assign year grades, but semester grades only-thus, the grades for second semester will be used to determine promotion.
+The Academy considers several factors, in addition to passing grades, such as attendance, study skills, and behavior, in making determinations of students' readiness to be promoted.
+The Academy does not assign year grades, but semester grades only-thus, the grades for second semester will be used in the determination for promotion.
 Students failing any single course in the second semester must pass a summer school/study plan established by the Headmaster, Dean, and teacher in order to be promoted to the next grade.
 Please see the Assistant Headmaster and/or Dean of Academics for specific guidelines regarding transcript/credit recording for such retakes.
 In the case of a student failing 8th or 12th grade, the Academy does not permit that student to participate in the commencement ceremony, even if there is a course of study established for the summer designed to get him or her sufficiently ready for the next grade.

-In the event that a student fails one or more courses in the second semester\, the following will apply:
+In the event that a student fails one or more courses in the second semester, the following will apply:

-- 1. Student fails one course Typically, the student will be allowed to complete a summer course of study in order to be promoted.
-At the Headmaster's discretion, the student may be required to repeat the entire year. - Note: Humane Letters in the high school counts as two courses. - 2.
-Student fails two courses Typically, the student will be required to repeat the entire year.
+1. Student fails one course - Typically, the student will be allowed to complete a summer course of study in order to be promoted.
+At the Headmaster's discretion, the student may be required to repeat the entire year.

+Note: Humane Letters in the high school counts as two courses.

+- 2. Student fails two courses Typically, the student will be required to repeat the entire year.
 In exceptional circumstances, the Headmaster may permit a student to remediate both of the failed courses during the summer and be promoted. - 3.
 Student fails more than two courses The student will be required to repeat the entire year.

-\A high school student who fails any course in either the first OR second semester, regardless of whether that student is eligible for year-to-year promotion at the Academy, earns zero credit for that course and must earn a replacement credit through means approved by the Headmaster in order to graduate.
+A high school student who fails any course in either the first OR second semester, regardless of whether that student is eligible for year-to-year promotion at the Academy, earns zero credit for that course and must earn a replacement credit through means approved by the Headmaster in order to graduate.
 "Missing" credits can also impact college applications; in general, then, students should complete such credit make-ups before their senior year.